The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 New Directors shall also be briefed by the Managing Director and other senior executives about the Company, its structure, people, policies and culture, the industries in which it operates and business strategies and performance.
 Their induction will include a series of site visits to review operations.

 Board papers are distributed at least four days before each meeting.
-The Managing Director will send to Directors a comprehensive monthly performance report – whether or not a Board meeting is scheduled.
+The Managing Director will send to Directors a comprehensive monthly business performance report – whether or not a Board meeting is scheduled.
 Directors will have unrestricted access to Company records and information.

 Time is to be allocated at Board and Committee meetings for continuing education on significant issues facing the Company and changes to the regulatory environment.
 This is to include briefings by management and external consultants from time to time.
 These briefings and inspections of operations shall be arranged so as to give Directors access to a wide range of employees.